Elbasan: Demography

-The population of the municipality of Elbasan at the 2011 census was 141,714, of which 78,703 in the city proper.
+The population of the municipality of Elbasan as of the 2023 census is 115,101, of which 66,834 is in the municipal unit.

 Culture

 Elbasan has been occupied by several different groups, including the Serbs, Bulgarians, Austrians and Italians.
-Elbasan remained a center of Islam in Albania even after the Ottoman occupation.
+Elbasan remained a center of Christianity in Albania even after the Ottoman occupation.
 After the 1908 Congress of Monastir (in modern Bitola, North Macedonia) decided to use the Latin alphabet for the written Albanian language, Muslim clerics influenced by the Ottoman Empire held various demonstrations in favor of the Arabic script in Elbasan.

 In the center of the city, is located the Saint Mary Orthodox Church.
 The church was built in 1830 on the foundations of an older church, which had partially burned in 1819.
 Paintings and frescoes of Onufri, restored by David Selenicasi and Kostadin Shelcani can still be seen.
 The church has been an important religious and cultural center for the Albanian language.
 Teodor Haxhifilipi, Kostandin Kristoforidhi, and Aleksandër Xhuvani have served in the church.
 They are the authors of translations into Albanian of many psalms.
 The church building served as the first Albanian school of Elbasan in modern times, which opened in 1909.